vigneshbhuvan-nus/tp/docs/UserGuide.md

 2. Copy the jar file to your folder of choice (we recommend on your desktop!)
 3. Double-Click the file to start the application!

+## 4. Deck Commands (Gabriel)

+Decks are the foundation to GreenTea.
+A deck is simply a list of translation you write into GreenTea.
+A deck can be your favourite Chinese idioms, a list of beverages in Japanese, or even some romantic phrases in French!